 We’re so lucky we live in a time where we not only understand the importance of mental health but that it’s also something we are more open with and comfortable talking about.
 Thankfully attitudes are changing and we know that it is vital to nurture this positive relationship with mental health in our little ones right from the beginning.
 We know that mindfulness and mental wellbeing are just as important as nutrition and exercise to keep our children healthy and thriving.

-With Covid-19 and lockdowns, our little one’s lives have been completely turned upside down over the last two years and so it’s never been more important to arm them with the right tools to be able to understand and accept their feelings.
+With Covid-19, lockdowns and many big and devastating world events, our little ones’ lives have been completely turned upside down over the last three years so it’s never been more important to arm them with the right tools to be able to understand and accept their feelings.
 As parents, the role we play in this is key and starts with our own relationship with our mental health and how we model that to our children.

 Kiindred’s resident psychologist Jaimie Bloch shares her 5 tips for helping your child nurture a healthy relationship with their mental health.

 The first thing we must teach our children is that our vulnerability is our strength.
 That when we can share our truth and be vulnerable with others we can connect and create change in our life.
 This is a hard thing to do for many adults, not just children.

 The best place to start is modelling as the adult in the family how to make amends and repair relationships when a mistake has been made.
 This is the art of making apologising meaningful.
 We are all going to lose it or make mistakes as parents.
 Being a parent isn’t about getting it right all the time.
 Misunderstandings, disagreements and differences of opinion are normal.
 They happen for all parents and in all families, and they aren’t a sign that things are not OK.

 As parents, it’s important that we have the courage to acknowledge that we don’t always get things right.
 Being able to say sorry in a meaningful way by acknowledging how what we did impacted our children can be enormously helpful in teaching children how to be vulnerable and repair relationships.